 For ‘In Scope Health Services Only’ Value Based Healthcare should be considered under the Key Criteria ‘Value’ where this is appropriate and applicable.
 Value for money is defined as the optimum combination of whole-life cost and quality to meet the requirement (and is also a core objective of the 2023 Act).

-11.9.4 Where free of charge services are made available to the LHB, Procurement Services must be consulted to ensure that any competition requirements are not breached, particularly in the case of pilot activity to ensure that the LHB does not unintentionally commit itself to a single provider or longer-term commitment.
-Regular reports on free of charge services provided to the LHB should be submitted by the LHB Board Secretary to the Audit Committee.
+11.9.4 Where free of charge services are made available to the JCCT, Procurement Services must be consulted to ensure that any competition requirements are not breached, particularly in the case of pilot activity to ensure that the Host Body does not unintentionally commit itself to a single provider or longer-term commitment.
+Regular reports on free of charge services provided to the JCCT should be submitted to the Host Body’s Audit and Risk Committee.

-11.9.5 The LHB is required to participate in all-Wales collaborative planning activity where the potential to do so is identified by the procurement professional involved in the planning process.
+11.9.5 The JCC is required to participate in all-Wales collaborative planning activity where the potential to do so is identified by the procurement professional involved in the planning process.
 Cross sector collaboration may also be required.

 Joint or Collaborative Initiatives